 An effective teacher, with an intention to offer repetitive practice to students, should strategically plan homework tasks.
-Effective teachers ensure the best use of classroom time by framing and structuring assignments which will help students sit for studies while at home.
-It is through effective time management skills that teachers across the globe provide quality education to students alongside meeting the specific learning needs of students.
+You can ensure the best use of classroom time by framing and structuring assignments which will help students sit for studies while at home.

-In pursuit of being respected as an effective teacher, it is in your hands to motivate students towards learning so that they are well-equipped to deal with challenges life throws at them.
+To be an effective teacher, you should be able to motivate and support students so that they are well-equipped to deal with any challenges life throws at them both academically and otherwise.
 With all the above skills in place, you will invariably take on the title of an effective teacher who inspires students in more ways than one.